-- was employed for a fixed term and that term has ended;
+- Was employed for a fixed term and that term has ended; or

 The amount of any redundancy payment is calculated by reference to the employee’s years of service.
 For example if the employee has worked for a period greater than one year but less than two the redundancy period payable would be 4 weeks.
 If the term was between 9 to 10 years the period would be 16 weeks.

 However, an employer may not be required to pay the redundancy for the full length of service if the employee did not have any redundancy entitlements with the employer in question, prior to 1 January 2010.
 In those circumstances the period from which redundancy payments are calculated is 1 January 2010 rather than the full length of service.

 It is easy to fall into one of these employment law traps and employers should be satisfied as to the circumstances that constitute a redundancy, carefully review payments to be made and comply with the Act’s requirements in relation to a “genuine redundancy”.